RodneyShag/Parallel_programming/readme.md

 The program can be fixed by replacing `mutable.Set[Int]` with Java's `new ConcurrentSkipListSet[Int]()`

-A smarter way to solve the problem is to recode it to use `filter` instead of creating a new `Set`
+A smarter way to solve the problem is to recode the method to use `filter` instead of creating a new `Set`

 ```scala
 def intersection(a: GenSet[Int], b: GenSet[Int]): GenSet[Int] = {